 Place the cauliflower florets and the garlic cloves into a steamer basket set over a pot of gently boiling water.
 Cover and steam until the cauliflower is fork-tender, around 15 minutes.

-- Add a sprinkle of parmesan cheese just before serving.
+Add a sprinkle of parmesan cheese or cheddar cheese just before serving.

 Store leftovers in an airtight container, refrigerated for 3 days.
 You may want to stir in a tablespoon or so of milk when reheating.